TACC/Core-CMS/README.md

 Read [Develop Project] for developer instructions.

-### Develop a Custom CMS Project
+### Develop a Custom Project

-To develop a new or existing custom CMS website for a client, read [Project Customization].
+To develop a new or existing custom CMS website for a client, read [Develop a Custom Project].

 ## Debug Project